Skip to main content

 Out of necessity, almost all businesses have a process.
 Projects, of any variety, must be completed in order for a business to function.
 However, for a business to be successful and thrive, it must also have workflows to ensure project tasks can be completed in a timely, organized, and repeatable manner.

-Are Workflows Or Processes More Common In Project Management?
+Are Workflows or Processes More Common in Project Management?

 While processes are more common in project management than workflows, it is only because having at least one clearly defined process to complete projects is the bare minimum for a business to continue functioning.

-If your business is thinking about project management, and if you call yourself a project manager, then you’re probably more concerned with workflows (and having more of them).
+If your business is thinking about project management, and if you yourself are a project manager, then you’re probably more concerned with workflows (and having more of them).
+You'll also likely be concerned with optimizing your workflows as much as possible.
 This is because workflows lead to business processes becoming smoother, replicable, and far more efficient.
-You need both to sustain a healthy and profitable project management system.

 Join For More Workflow Management Insights